nalej/docs/sara's_maternity_leave.md

 # Sara's maternity leave

 Hi!
 I'm Sara, and right now I'm probably sleeping too little and taking care of an unbelievably small human being.
-If you're reading this, you have been assigned with Nalej's documentation!
+If you're reading this, you have been assigned the management of Nalej's documentation!
 Congratulations!

 Your main mission is to translate the technical specifications the team develops at frightening speed into human-readable documents so the future users of the platform know how to navigate their way through it.